FirasMoalla/chatbot/README.md

 ## Step 3: Prepare the app for deployment

-To deploy to {{site.data.keyword.Bluemix_notm}}, it can be helpful to set up a manifest.yml file.
-The manifest.yml includes basic information about your app, such as the name, how much memory to allocate for each instance and the route.
-We've provided a sample manifest.yml file in the `get-started-php` directory.
+To deploy to IBM Cloud, we can set up a manifest.yml file.
+The manifest.yml includes basic information about your application, such as the name, how much memory to allocate for each instance and the route.
+We've provided a sample manifest.yml file in the `php-chatbot` directory.

-Open the manifest.yml file, and change the `name` from `GetStartedPHP` to your PHP app name.
+Open the manifest.yml file, and change the `name` from `GetStartedPHP` to your PHP application name.

   ```
  applications: